 Vertical Hanging Exercise

-We are working on improving flexibility in the shoulders and stretching out the shoulder.
-Work on improving your posture or alignment.
-Perform 1 set of 5 repetitions, working your way up to 15 seconds.
+Perform one set of 5 repetitions, working your way up to 15 seconds.
 The intensity should be light.
-This exercise is not for everyone, but can be a great exercise when it comes to shoulder neck pain.
+This exercise is not for everyone but can be a great exercise when it comes to shoulder and neck pain.

 Give these four best shoulder and neck pain relief exercises a go.
 These exercises will definitely help your neck and shoulder pain.

 Rick Kaselj, MS